facebook

 Day 1: From Paris to Lagny-sur-Marne

-Day 2: Loop around Lagny-sur-Marne (22 or 42 km)
+Day 2: Lagny-sur-Marne Loop (22 or 42 km)

-In the morning, bikes will be adjusted, and once everyone is comfortable, you'll set off for your first ride along the Marne River.
-You can choose between a route that follows the river and one that is slightly more challenging.
-Along the way, you'll pass by the castle of Champs-sur-Marne and cycle through the surrounding gardens.
-The Château de Champs-sur-Marne is typical of country residences built in the 18th century, which introduced a new way of living.
-It is one of the most richly furnished castles in the Île-de-France region.
+In the morning, bikes will be adjusted, and once everyone is comfortable, you will set off on your first bike ride along the Marne.
+You will have the choice between a route that follows the river and a more challenging one.
+Along the way, you will pass the Château de Champs-sur-Marne and walk through the surrounding gardens.
+This château perfectly embodies the style of 18th-century country residences, illustrating a new art of living for the time.
+It is one of the most lavishly furnished châteaux in the Île-de-France region.

 Day 3: From Lagny-sur-Marne to Meaux (22 or 42 km)